20lives/dmote/doc/options.md

 A distance in mm.

-This is actually the distance between some pairs of corner posts, in the key mount’s frame of reference.
+This is actually the distance between some pairs of corner posts (cf. `key-mount-corner-margin`), in the key mount’s frame of reference.
 It is therefore inaccurate as a measure of wall thickness on the x-y plane.

 ##### Parameter `bevel`